 3) They cooked food at home, using traditional preparation methods from scratch.

-4) They didn’t eat GMO’s, food additives, stabilizers and thickeners.
+4) They didn't eat GMOs, food additives, synthetic herbicides, and thickeners.

-Food was not yet treated with additives, antibiotics and hormones to help preserve shelf life and pad the pockets of food producers in the early 1900′s at the expense of the consumer’s health.
+Food was not yet treated with pesticides, herbicides, food additives, antibiotics and hormones to help increase crop yields, preserve shelf life and pad the pockets of food producers in the early 1900's at the expense of the consumer's health.

-5) They ate the whole animal that included mineral rich bone broths and organ meats.
+5) They ate the whole animal, which included mineral-rich bone broths and organ meats.

 Animal bones were saved or bought to make broths and soups, and organ meats always had a special place at the dinner table.
 These foods were valued for their medicinal properties, and never went to waste.